parallax background

 • A good driving record

-• A commitment to drive twice each month, at an average of 100 miles per trip
+• Commit to driving twice each month, at an average of 100 miles per trip

 • Flexibility on drive times